 The national average for replacement cost on a shingle roof is about $9,000.
 This means that if your roof has been ignored and you're left with black tarps flapping in the wind then a simple cleaning!

 Thanks to Joshua at Nashville Roof Cleaners for providing this information.

 Hands down, power washing is the best method for cleaning a garage floor, especially if your have an epoxy coating on your garage floor.

 Traditional methods take forever because the dirt gets ground in between two surfaces, and power washing makes it easy to remove it.
 Renting a gas powered pressure washer, or hiring a local company for 1-2 hours if you have an open driveway will save you time by getting that residue off your whole garage floor quickly.
 You can then wash with detergent mixed into soap water to get rid of any stain or smell left behind by grease or past leaks.

-This information was given to us by Concrete Coatings of Nashville.
+This information was given to us by Solid Garage Floor Coatings in Denver..

 Hiring a local company will always give you more personal attention, as they can often be more flexible.
 You'll also get to know your local window cleaner on a more personal level, and they may even recommend new ways for you to keep your windows clean.
 National companies are also very cost effective, but there's a risk that the company is only interested in cleaning glass because it wants money from customers who don't know any better.

 Some people might not want to deal with people being after a long day at the office, but working with a locally-based company ensures that whoever comes will know about your specific needs and circumstances—including where high-risk areas are or whether there is any custom work involved—and then how to best accommodate them.